Asics Novablast 4 vs. Hoka Clifton 9: the battle between the most searched running shoes on Google

 Go to the Shoe Finder

-We've had four versions of the Asics Novablast and, honestly, it seems like only yesterday that we first saw those shoes in the Tokyo 2020 Olympic colors.
-If anything has been clear since then, it's that the Novablast is here to stay and, with each new version, Asics continues to refine a shoe that, although it era already good on its debut (albeit somewhat unstable), is now a real gem for popular runners looking for speed, comfort and explosive bounce in every stride.
+We had four versions of the Asics Novablast and, honestly, it seems like only yesterday that we first saw those shoes in the Tokyo 2020 Olympic colors.
+If anything has been clear since then, it's that the Novablast is here to stay and, with each new version, Asics continues to refine a shoe that is now a real gem for popular runners looking for speed, comfort and explosive bounce in every stride.
 But it's not alone in this fight for the throne of long-distance runners.
-The Hoka Clifton 9, a veteran in the world of maximum cushioning, has also done its homework, and vaya has it done its homework.
+The Hoka Clifton 9, a veteran in the world of maximum cushioning, has also done its homework.

 Two shoes, two philosophies.
 At RUNNEA, we've put both models to the test to find out which one is best suited to different types of runners, and this is our comparison.
 Want to know which one takes the podium?